 Ms. Wallingford is the Operations Director for Costs of Care and oversees strategy, execution, and coordination of Costs of Care’s growing programs.
 As a registered nurse at Brigham & Women’s Hospital, she joined Costs of Care in 2013 to enhance the visibility of the nursing profession in empowering patients and clinicians to deflate medical bills.September received her Master of Science in Nursing from the University of Massachusetts-Boston and her Bachelor of Science in Nursing from The Ohio State University.

 Mr. Harmon is the Director of Advocacy at Costs of Care and oversees the development of the blog and CoC's outreach efforts.
 Jordan is Vice President of Strategy at CityMD.
-He was previously Managing Director of the HSS Center for the Advancement of Value in Musculoskeletal Health at Hospital for Special Surgery (HSS), where he focuses on helping clinical teams deliver high value care.
-Jordan works with interdisciplinary teams at HSS to develop these new high-value care solutions for the enterprise and the broader healthcare market.
-Before co-leading the center, Jordan was Senior Director of Operational Excellence, where he oversaw clinical care transformation initiatives for the hospital.
+He was previously Managing Director of the HSS Center for the Advancement of Value in Musculoskeletal Health at Hospital for Special Surgery (HSS).
+Before leading the center, Jordan was Senior Director of Operational Excellence, where he oversaw clinical care transformation initiatives for the hospital.